drahmani/Churn_prediction/README.md

-# Telco Customet Churn prediction
+# Telco Customer Churn prediction
 Churn (attrition) in the context of a subscriber-based service model is the measure of the number of individuals that leave the supplier during a given time period.
 Churn rate is a possible indicator of customer dissatisfaction, cheaper and/or better offers from the